-A family of five will pay $1.70 more per meal if they eat a bag of fries on sale ($1.99 per package) than they would if they eat a much better for you baked potato or oven fries!
+A family of five will pay about $1.80 more per meal if they eat a bag of fries on sale ($1.99 per package) than they would if they eat a much better for you baked potato or oven fries!

-(Be sure to read to the bottom for some oven-fry instructions and ideas!)
+(Be sure to read to the bottom for some home-made potato ideas!)

 This might amaze you: I bought a package of frozen French fries.
 Ore-Ida Crunchies.
 (Sorry I couldn’t find a “crunchies” photo.)
 Why should this be amazing?
 Because they are not one of my normal “Frugal” items, although many Americans eat them regularly.
+I’ve never bought them before, primarily because I ate them when they came out way back when I was a child and they’re awful.
 Why then did I buy it?
 For you, dear reader!
 I took “one” for the team.

-I measured over and over, and the 11 Ore-Ida fries came up to 4 ounces.So we know there are less servings than they told us on the package, and their servings weigh more than they told us.
 That of course, means we’re eating more than we think, and paying more than we thought.
 Hmmm…no wonder they sell a lot of fries.
-It certainly can’t be because of the taste, which is mediocre at best.
+It certainly can’t be because of the taste, which is (awful) mediocre at best.

 But regardless, I understand that’s a little nit-picky, because most of us will not measure by the ounce or by count.
 If we were watching calories/cost we might count, say our serving, and then feed the family the rest of the bag.
-If we diligently counted each serving, we’d probably just think we made a mistake by the time we got to the end of the bag.
+If we diligently counted each serving, we’d probably just think we made a mistake by the time we got to the end of the bag and found out there was only 8 servings, not 11.
 Or maybe we might not keep the counting up to finish the bag, because, really, who HAS the time?
-Oh, maybe I did.
-Perhaps I could benefit from that part-time job.
+I did.

 How will we measure?
 We will dump the whole thing on a cookie sheet, and bake it up, or if our families are smaller, maybe pinch the bag and estimate half of it and shake it out.
-If you’re going for a single serving, you are certainly not going to count 7.5 fries and bake them, and if you did count, you’d count out 11 like they told you.
-No, you are probably going to grab a handful, maybe two and microwave them.
+If you’re going for a single serving, you are certainly not going to count 7.5 fries and bake them, and if you did count, you’d count out 11 like they told you to.
+Worse, since some are so small, you might mentally piece the 1/2 inch or 1 inch fries in your head to make the equivalent of a four inch fry.
+So you might eat 15 or 25 instead of the seven.
+But in reality, you are probably going to grab a handful, maybe two and microwave them.